 This way, if you ever get robbed (knock on wood), and they ask for your wallet, give them the cheap one, with no hesitation.
 No harm done.

-We also recommend you stash some of your cash using these money belts and anti-theft accessories!
+We also recommend you stash some of your cash using these money belts and anti-theft accessories or a Secret Bra Pocket!

 Wipes have been my savior during many dirty, sweaty, and long travel days.
 A wet wipe can make you feel rejuvenated and it’s something you can use anywhere for a quick pick me up.